-I also needed to help him connect the dots between using the potty and the freedom of going places (like preschool this fall), and not having to worry about constipation and accidents.
+I also needed to help him connect the dots between using the potty and the freedom of going places (like preschool that fall), and not having to worry about constipation and accidents.

 You’re probably hoping I’ll get to the point about now, right? 😉

 What we did that finally worked was pretty close to the “naked potty training” method, except we let him wear clothes.

 He really resisted this at first and I had to hide his underwear.

 For whatever reason, my son could care less about pooping in underwear or pullups (he treated them the same).